Cross-platform hardware benchmark of style-based quantum GANs for data augmentation on superconducting and trapped-ion processors: Conclusion

 The author wishes to thank Frederik Fl\"other and Rajiv Krishnakumar for fruitful discussions, as well as Cl\'ement Baglio for his support.
-The use of IBM Quantum services for this work as well the use of IonQ Compute services are acknowledged.
+The use of IBM Quantum services for this work, as well as the use of IonQ Compute services, is acknowledged.
 Discussions with the technical supports of IBM and IonQ are also acknowledged.
-The author declares that there is no conflict of interest.